sabiasrl/Spring-integration-jms-payments/README.md

 ![Integration Platform](IP.png)

-### Simple flow
+### Simple flow description
-- Send a transaction message to JMS _network_ destination
+- JMS destinations of the NETWORK are mapped into integration message channels
-- The integration flow enrich the header
+- Messages are routed by the message format type
-- The message is routed by the _format message type_ for validation
+- Specific validation of the transaction's payload based on the message format type
-- A bridge connection merge all the specific flows into gateway
+- All transactions are sent to the specific messaging gateway
-- For each destination _(BIC/SWIFT code)_, the gateway forward the message to the specific JMS destination
+- Integration message channels are mapped into JMS destinations of the GATEWAY system

 ### CLI